puppetlabs/puppetlabs-websphere_application_server/README.md

 * `base_dir`: The base directory containing IBM Software.
 Valid options: an absolute path to a directory.
 Default: `/opt/IBM`.
 * `group`: The permissions group for the WebSphere installation.
 Valid options: a string containing a valid group name.
 Default: `webadmins`.
-* `manage_user`: Specifies whether the class will manage the user specified in `user`.
+* `manage_user`: Specifies whether the class manages the user specified in `user`.
 Valid options: boolean.
 Default: true.
-* `manage_group`: Specifies whether the class will manage the group specified in `group`.
+* `manage_group`: Specifies whether the class manages the group specified in `group`.
 Valid options: boolean.
 Default: true.
-* `user`: The user name that will own and execute the WebSphere installation.
+* `user`: The user name that owns and executes the WebSphere installation.
 Valid options: a string containing a valid user name.
 Default: `webadmin`.
 * `user_home`: Specifies the home directory for the specified user if `manage_user` is `true`.
 Valid options: an absolute path to a directory.
 Default: `/opt/IBM`.

-**Note:** The following directories will be managed by the base class:
+**Note:** The following directories are managed by the base class:

 * `${base_dir}/.java`
 * `${base_dir}/.java/systemPrefs`